“O Lord, I pray, please let Your ear be attentive to the prayer of Your servant.” Nehemiah 1:11

 He also says in Matthew 21:22, “And whatever you ask in prayer, believing, you will receive.”

-Nehemiah clearly believes God will do what He said He would do, and we can too.
-If we truly believe, then we end our prayers with “in Jesus’ name” so He can be glorified.
+Nehemiah clearly believes God will do what He said He would do, and we can, too.
+If we genuinely believe, end your prayers with “in Jesus’ name” so we can properly glorify Him.

 Fervent Praying

-I want to emphasize that Nehemiah’s prayer is not the official way to pray.
-There is no specific structure or step-by-step instruction for praying.
-God is more interested in hearing what you have to say however you want to say it and the fact that you’re seeking Him.
+It must be emphasized that Nehemiah’s prayer is not the official way to pray.
+There is no specific structure or step-by-step instruction for praying, including the Lord’s Prayer.
+God is more interested in hearing what you have to say, however you want to say it, and the fact that you are seeking Him.

-I personally believe, though, that the elements of praise and repentance based in humility are essential to any prayer.
-We must humble ourselves before our mighty God and acknowledge who He is, meaning not only His power but also His great love for us.
+Nevertheless, basing our praise and repentance in humility is essential to any prayer.
+We must humble ourselves before our mighty God and acknowledge who He is, that is, not only His power but also His great love for us.

-James 5:16 tells us “the fervent prayer of a righteous man avails much,” and Nehemiah definitely prayed fervently.
-His prayer moved God’s heart, and he was allowed to rebuild Jerusalem’s walls with the king’s blessing.
-Your prayers can move God too.
+James 5:16 tells us, “The fervent prayer of a righteous man avails much.”
+Without question, Nehemiah prayed fervently.
+According to Scripture, his prayer moved God’s heart, and he was allowed to rebuild Jerusalem’s walls with the king’s blessing.
+Your prayers can move God, too.

-Whatever you’re going through, allow Nehemiah’s example to guide you through your next talk with God so that you too can experience miracle breakthroughs.
+Whatever you are going through, allow Nehemiah’s example to guide you through your next talk with God so that you can experience miracle breakthroughs.

 Further Reading

 Nehemiah gave us several elements we should include when we pray.
-Jesus also tells us a few do’s and don’ts of praying in Matthew 6.
-Click here to find out what Jesus advises us to do so our prayers can be more effective.
+Jesus also tells us a few dos and don’ts of praying in Matthew 6.
+Click here to discover Jesus’ advice on making our prayers more effective.

 Great article, God bless you!